Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Know It:

-1. Shimano Ultegra pedals and earlier model Speedplay Zero pedals are clearly better made and more durable than those from Look Keo pedals.
+1. Shimano Ultegra and Speedplay Zero pedals are clearly better made and more durable than Look Keo pedals.
 The pedal plates that interface with the cleats don’t wear as well on the Look pedals.
-Bearings also don’t hold up as long.
+In my experience, the Look bearings and cleats also don’t hold up as long.

 Know It: